LIHPC-Computational-Geometry/honeycomb/user-guide/src/definitions/embedding.md

 ## Examples

 Note that darts and vertex IDs are not actually stored.
-Formers exist implictly and latters are computed on the fly.
+Formers exist implicitly and latters are computed on the fly.

 <figure style="text-align:center">